anithakp21/Vehicle-re-identification-using-Computer-Vision/README.md

 tasks.
 These methods have been shown to be effective in capturing and learning relevant features from images and improving the performance of the vehicle re-identification task.
-This report is a study of various Resnet18 architecture being used for vehicle re-identification on the VeRi dataset
+This report is a study of various CNN architecture being used for vehicle re-identification.

+CNN architetcures used in this study are:
+1.mobilenet_v3_small
+2.resnet18
+3.regnet_x_400mf

+Explored different data augmentation techniques,optimizers like Adam, RMSprop, SGD Hyperparameters like learning rate, batch size, learning rate scheduler, step size.
+Also experimented with modification in ResNet-18 architecture by adding a 5th convolution layer and also changing the activation to LeakyReLU.